NCIL Programme FAQs

 NCIL refers to a portion of the Community Infrastructure Levy (CIL) awarded to initiate and support community-led projects.
 The funding is collated by the Council from development projects.

-Between the 22nd May and 3rd July 2024 we sought feedback from residents regarding priority areas to guide the allocation of NCIL funding.
+In May 2024, we sought feedback from residents regarding priority areas to guide the allocation of NCIL funding.
 The following six community priorities were established:

-1. Greening the Borough– examples can include projects for improving local public gardens and open spaces, planting projects, or support for existing greening projects.
+- Greening the Borough – examples can include projects for improving local public gardens and open spaces, planting projects, or support for existing greening projects.

 Who can apply?